-Asteroids are an interesting way to connect with mythology, but I wouldn’t give them too much weight astrologically in a natal chart.
-Nevertheless asteriods are great fun to play with and I do find them synchronistic at times.
-When using asteroids the orbs must be very tight, not more than 1º orb, and really only relevant if the asteriod is conjunct the Sun, Moon or the angles.
+Asteroids are an interesting way to connect with mythology, but one must be careful not to give them too much weight in a natal chart.
+Asteroids are great fun to play with however, and I do find them synchronistic at times.
+When using asteroids the orbs must be very tight, not more than 1º orb, and really only relevant astrologically if the asteroid is conjunct the Sun, Moon or the angles.
 If you find yourself strongly attracted to a mythical figure it is worth looking up the asteroid name and see if it features strongly in your chart.

 • Main Belt Asteroids, the Greco-Romans between Mars and Jupiter like Juno and Vesta.